Skip to main content

 'v1'

-optional autoMerge: boolean | Record<string, boolean>;
+optional autoPromote: boolean | Record<string, boolean>;

-Defined in: types/index.ts:162
+Defined in: types/index.ts:164

-Auto-merge configuration for branch promotions.
+Auto-promote configuration for branch promotions.

-• boolean: Enable/disable auto-merge for all branches
+• boolean: Enable/disable auto-promotion for all branches

-• Record: Per-branch auto-merge settings (e.g., { staging: true, main: false })
+• Record: Per-branch auto-promote settings (e.g., { staging: true, main: false })

 Default